tyleragreen/tyleragreen-site/_posts/2016-04-24-denvers-a-line-opens-with-fanfare.md

   <img src="http://i1.wp.com/www.tyleragreen.com/blog_files/2016-04-a-line/a_train_7.jpg?resize=676%2C507" alt="I was excited to finally ride the A line!
 And if you had asked if my baby blue shirt was in honor of the #TrainToThePlane, I would have answered, &quot;Yes.&quot;" data-recalc-dims="1" />

   <p class="wp-caption-text">
     I was excited to finally ride the A line!
-And if you had asked if my baby blue shirt was in honor of the #TrainToThePlane, I would have answered, &#8220;Yes.&#8221;
+And if you had asked if my baby blue shirt was in honor of the #TrainToThePlane, I would have answered, "Yes."
   </p>
 </div>